THE CALL FOR DISCERNMENT

 It is after Jesus accomplishes the redemptive work of the cross, (His righteous living, His substitutionary dying, and His victorious rising) that He commissions those whom He has reconciled to Himself to preach the good news.
 He calls us to preach the forgiveness of sins on the grounds of His atoning sacrifice.
 We are to share the good news that by putting our trust in Who He is and the efficacy of what He has done to satisfy God’s justice on our behalf, our sins are forgiven and we can receive the gift of eternal life.

-Jesus gives the twelve delegated authority to demonstrate that the Messiah had arrived by performing the signs that the Messianic signs that would accompany the promised Son of David.
+Jesus gives the Twelve delegated authority to demonstrate that the Messiah has now arrived by enabling them to perform the signs that the Scriptures foretold would accompany the promised Son of David.
 They were announcing to Israel that Jesus was the fulfillment of the Messianic prophecies and that His rule was available if they would abandon their own plans of salvation and take the narrow gate of repentance and faith that leads to life.
 This ‘narrow gate’ pictures entering the kingdom on God’s terms and not our own.

 The gospel that the Twelve preached at this time is not the gospel that we are called to preach.
 The good news (Greek word-euangelion) preached by the Twelve was a follow-up to John the Baptist’s message.
 The King of the kingdom of God had come in Christ.
 God’s rule was exhibited fully in Him.
 They announced the King’s presence and His willingness to reign over a repentant people.
 They announced the kingdom to draw attention to the King.
 Only through faith in Who Jesus is and What He would accomplish on their behalf would they ever be able to enter into, or experience the kingdom of God.